-From 1981 to 1991, I was the singer, de facto leader and main songwriter in The Jitters.
+From 1981 to 1991, I was the singer and main songwriter in The Jitters.
 The band really started when my friend Danny Levy and I first talked about writing songs together.

 They were melodically angular, if you know what I mean, never smooth, and the lyrics were clever-clever and arty (which I admired, but didn’t really feel).
 I attended the University of Toronto that fall, had an unspectacular year, then dropped out at year’s end to go on the road in Northern Ontario.
-After a half-winter together in a cover band, called Black Slacks, Danny and I decided there was no point playing other people’s songs to uninterested barrooms–why not play our songs to uninterested barrooms?!
+After a half-winter together in a cover band, called Black Slacks (named after the Sparkletones rockabilly song from the 1950s) Danny and I decided there was no point playing other people’s songs to uninterested barrooms–why not play our songs to uninterested barrooms?!
 We began learning how to write songs.
+And we wrote a lot of them.
 We became original-song snobs, too: playing cover music was a waste of our time.
+Or so we thought then.

 In the spring of 1980, I got a job in Toronto as an apprentice recording engineer with Toronto’s Comfort Sound, a well-respected eight-track facility.
-Comfort was owned by Doug McClement (a great teacher and boss who remains a friend into the 21st century) who also assembled a first-class mobile recording studio in a cube van.
+Comfort was owned by Doug McClement (a great teacher and boss who remains a friend into the 21st century) who also assembled a first-class mobile recording studio in a yellow Dodge cube van.
 We were busy recording television simulcasts and radio broadcasts of well-known acts at Toronto venues.
-Between the studio, where I engineered demos and independent releases, and the truck, where I worked with more established acts—like Bryan Adams, R.E.M., Stevie Ray Vaughan, Elvis Costello, Psychedelic Furs, Aztec Camera, Little Steven & the Disciples of Soul—I got a great education in recording.
+Between the studio, where I engineered demos and independent releases, and the truck, where I worked with more established acts—like Bryan Adams, R.E.M., Stevie Ray Vaughan, Elvis Costello, Psychedelic Furs, Aztec Camera, Little Steven & the Disciples of Soul—I got a great education in recording, and in “stage craft.”

 The Jitters emerge

 In the summer of 1981, Danny and I had accumulated a bunch of songs (“Take Me As I Am,” “What About Me,” “Sensible Shoes” and “Nobody’s Fool” among them), and decided that it was time to record ‘em and assemble a band, in that order.
-We met Matthew Greenberg playing bass in a cover band.
+We met Matthew Greenberg playing bass in an R&B cover band.
 He was a really good player, he could sing, and being five years older than Danny and me, he’d had enough of the road, too.
-Matt was also funny as hell, with a sense of humour that verged on mean at times.
+Matt was also funny as hell, with a sense of humour that (hilariously) verged on mean, at times.
 Danny and I brought about ten songs each to the table, and we started rehearsing.
-The Jitters’ first gig (with ex-Amazing Tool David Taylor playing drums, and future-Jane Siberry-singer-Lee Whalen sharing lead and backing vocals) was at Toronto’s Hotel Isabella, on October 6, 1981.
-After that gig, Lee left the Jitters (she was pushed, I guess) and Glenn Martin joined on drums.
+The Jitters’ first gig (with ex-Amazing Tool David Taylor temporarily playing drums, and future-Jane Siberry-singer-Lee Whalen sharing lead and backing vocals) was in the basement at Toronto’s Hotel Isabella, on October 6, 1981.
+After that gig, Lee left the Jitters (she was pushed, truthfully; the band was a bit of a boys club, sad to say) and Glenn Martin joined on drums.

 First Demos: Bob Segarini, Bob Ezrin…